adiamahardika/moonlay-cv-generator/README.md

 1. Run the Program
    - navigate to the server folder, Run the command "flask run" to run the flask backend of the application.
-   - navigate to the mantine-template-main folder and run the command "yarn dev" to run the moonlayHR frontend.
+   - navigate to the mantine-template-main folder and run the command "yarn start dev" to run the moonlayHR frontend.

 ---------------------